luminlabsdev/framework/docs/start/features.md

 # Features

 * **Type Safe** 🦺
-Strictly typed, along with native support for `roblox-ts`.
+Strictly typed internally and externally.

 * **Context-specific API** 🖥️
 The API is aimed to be completely separate the server and the client, which allows for a better type checking experience.